galaxyproject/planemo/docs/commands/autoupdate.rst

       --galaxy_url TEXT               Remote Galaxy URL to use with external Galaxy engine.
       --galaxy_user_key TEXT          User key to use with external Galaxy engine.
+      --galaxy_admin_key TEXT         Admin key to use with external Galaxy engine.
       --help                          Show this message and exit.